-I designed this Musicians Reset Exercise to help you end the year in the most powerful way possible.
+I designed this Musicians Reset Exercise to help you end the year (or today) in the most powerful way possible.

-It’s been the second of two hard years for so many of us, and I hope that you and your loved ones are healthy and safe.
+For some of us, it’s been a strange year (I’m talking about myself here) and I hope that you and your loved ones are healthy and feeling positive.

-If it has been challenging in any way, I hope that you can enjoy some down time and if it feel right – ReSet.
+If it has been challenging in any way, I hope that you can enjoy some downtime and if it feels right – Reset.

 I have created this little reset exercise to help you take stock of the good

-This is designed to help you to take a step back, take stock of your success, and remember the good moments of 2020.
+This is designed to help you take a step back, take stock of your success, and remember the good moments of this past year.

-If you are already planning for new goals and releases (who are we kidding we are now in a state where we are ALWAYS planning new releases it seems), that’s exciting, but first – I invite you to pause, take a breath, and reflect on the moments that you are proud of – no matter how small – and acknowledge yourself for them.
-With a raging pandemic and bad news in abundance also take a moment to forgive yourself if you didn’t achieve what you wanted to.
+If you are already planning for new goals and releases (who are we kidding we are now in a state where we are ALWAYS planning new releases it seems), that’s exciting, but first – I invite you to pause, take a few deeps breaths, and reflect on the moments that you are proud of – no matter how small – and acknowledge yourself for them.
+With pandemic PTSD and bad news in abundance also take a moment to forgive yourself if you didn’t achieve what you wanted to.
 Going easy on yourself is the key here.

 Think about this…